 What was the best professional advice you ever received?

-We would like to thank Mr. Möller for his contribution to this article.
-This interview was conducted by telephone.
+We would like to thank Mr. Howe for his contribution to this article.
+This interview was conducted in writing.

 Editor: Neslihan Steiner